dfeen87/HLV-Phase-Readiness-Middleware/README.md

 This layer exists **between** sensing and decision-making, not below or above them.

+## Theoretical Foundation

+Theoretical work within the Helix-Light-Vortex framework suggests that physical properties themselves may emerge from dynamic phase and information flow.
+While this middleware does not model such mechanisms, it is motivated by the same principle: system response depends on state, history, and phase context rather than instantaneous inputs alone.

+Recent work in protected quantum buffering and detector physics further highlights that system interaction must respect phase-dependent stability windows.
+While this middleware does not model such mechanisms, it is motivated by the same constraint: timing determines whether interaction preserves or destroys coherence.

 ## Core Concept: Phase Readiness

 **Phase readiness** measures whether incremental energy input is likely to: